claritychallenge/clarity2023-workshop/programme.md

 The morning will focus on <b>hearing aid speech intelligibility prediction</b> and will present the outcomes 2nd Clarity Prediction Challenge.
 The afternoon will focus on <b>hearing aid speech enhancement</b> including a presentation of plans for 3rd Clarity Enhancement Challenge.

-Provisional timings and session details are provided below.
+Timings and session details are provided below.
 All times are in Dublin local time (UTC+1).

 <div class="panel panel-default">
 <div class="panel-body">